submariner-io/submariner-website/src/content/getting-started/architecture/globalnet/_index.en.md

 The IP Address Manager (IPAM) component does the following:

 * Creates a pool of IP addresses based on the `GlobalCIDR` configured on cluster.
-* On creation of a Pod, or export of a Service, allocates a globalIp from the GlobalIp pool.
+* Allocates a globalIp from the GlobalIp pool on creation of a Pod, Service, or ServiceExport.
 * Annotates the Pod or exported Service with `submariner.io/globalIp=<global-ip>`.
-* On deletion of a Pod, Service or ServiceExport, releases its globalIp back to the pool.
+* On deletion of a Pod, Service, or ServiceExport, releases its globalIp back to the pool.

 #### Globalnet